 Carolina On My Mind

-Highland is setting out for a Hurricane Matthew flood recovery trip on Sunday, March 11 to Saturday, March 17 to Kinston, North Carolina.
-In October 2016, Hurricane Matthew generated devastating flooding across central and eastern North Carolina.
+Hurricane Matthew generated devastating flooding across central and eastern North Carolina in October 2016.
 Kinston received more than 18 inches of rain over two days.
 This rainfall was compounded by heavy rain upstream from Kinston, resulting in flood levels along the Neuse River that exceeded the previous record set by Hurricane Floyd in 1999 by over two feet.
 Hundreds of homes in Kinston and surrounding Lenoir County were affected.
 Many of the areas that experienced the flooding were not zoned as a high flood risk, so many people had no flood insurance.

 Mars Hill Mission Trip 2018